 where $\theta_1^\ast$ is the optimized parameters, and $x'\in(\mathbf{X_c} \bigcup \mathbf{X_a})$.

+\textbf{Module Selection}.
+Module selection is a critical aspect of \textbf{CeTaD} given the limited parameter tuning.
+The embedding and decoder modules play pivotal roles in facilitating the mapping between the input and hidden spaces.
+Meanwhile, the encoder holds paramount importance for discerning adversarial cues and fortifying robustness, as it remains the sole trainable module and undertakes the most computation within \textbf{CeTaD}.
+Flexibility characterizes \textbf{CeTaD}, contingent upon ensuring harmonious dimensions across the modules.

+Outlined below are succinct introductions to the utilized modules: BERT \cite{devlin2018bert}, a transformer encoder model, pre-trained for masked language modeling (MLM) and next sentence prediction (NSP) on a substantial uncased English dataset (available in \href{https://huggingface.co/bert-base-uncased}{base} and \href{https://huggingface.co/bert-large-uncased}{large} versions); VIT \cite{dosovitskiy2020image}, a transformer encoder model, pre-trained for image classification on ImageNet-21k at a resolution of 224x224 (accessible in \href{https://huggingface.co/google/vit-base-patch16-224-in21k}{base} and \href{https://huggingface.co/google/vit-large-patch16-224-in21k}{large} versions); GPT-2 \cite{radford2019language}, a transformer decoder model, pre-trained for causal language modeling (CLM) on an extensive English corpus (available in \href{https://huggingface.co/gpt2}{124M} variant); PixelShuffle \cite{shi2016real}, a technique reorganizing elements within channels to enhance spatial resolution.

+\textbf{Details of Optimization}.
+In our default setup, only layer norm parameters (48 parameter groups, 36864 variables in total) are fine-tuned using Lion \cite{chen2023symbolic} with default hyper-parameters.
+We optimize Eq. (\ref{loss}) over 500 epochs with a batch size of 32.

-Here are two points of view on \textbf{CeTaD}.
-First, it could be considered a purifier, which perceives and filters the perturbations of adversarial examples by adding adaptive noise.
-From another angle, similar to prompt engineering (\citet{liu2023pre}) in natural language processing, if we consider \textbf{CeTaD} as a prompt generator, it would generate adaptive prompts.
-The added prompts hint at the service model to better classify the adversarial examples.
+\textbf{Discussion}.
+Two perspectives elucidate \textbf{CeTaD}'s functionality.
+Initially, it functions akin to a purifier, detecting and filtering adversarial perturbations by introducing adaptive noise.
+Alternatively, akin to prompt engineering in natural language processing \cite{liu2023pre}, \textbf{CeTaD} can be perceived as a prompt generator, creating adaptive prompts.
+These prompts serve as cues for the service model, aiding in enhanced classification of adversarial examples.